UPTokenizing/digitalIdentity/README.md

    EXIT;
    ```

-6. **Install Project on EC2**
+6. **Install Project on the EC2**
-   SSH into your instance and follow the installation guide in the Install Section.
+   SSH into your instance or direct connectivity using AWS, clone the git project, and follow the installation guide in the **[Install Section](https://github.com/UPTokenizing/digitalIdentity?tab=readme-ov-file#install)** until step 7, continue with the next step of the AWS setup, and after completing step 7 of the setup, continue from the 8th step of the **[Install Section](https://github.com/UPTokenizing/digitalIdentity?tab=readme-ov-file#install)**.

 7. **Connect MySQL with the frontend**
    To connect the database directly to the frontend, create a .env file in the root folder of every frontend project (the same directory where the server.js file is located, for example, for project **frontendIdentityDigital** the path is [digitalIdentity/frontendIdentityDigital/frontendDigitalApp/](https://github.com/UPTokenizing/digitalIdentity/tree/main/frontendIdentityDigital/frontendDigitalApp/)  ) with the following settings (it is based on the past example):